Main Menu

 Categories:

-APS Fellowship awarded to Tino Nyawelo October 4, 2024 Above: Tino Nyawelo The American Physical Society has elected the Society’s 2024 Fellows, one of whom is University of Utah’s Tino Nyawelo.
-The APS Fellowship Program recognizes members who have made exceptional contributions in physics research, important applications of physics, significant contributions to physics education, or […]
+Above: Tino Nyawelo The American Physical Society has elected the Society’s 2024 Fellows, one of whom is the University of Utah’s Tino Nyawelo.
+October 4, 2024 The APS Fellowship Program recognizes members who have made exceptional contributions in physics research, important applications of physics, significant contributions to physics education, or leadership in or service to […]

 Read More